 The Zika virus is sending waves of concern around the globe since the World Health Organization declared it an international public emergency.
 Of particular concern is the risk to pregnant women, which is the target group for the World Health Organization announcement, although this is not the only concern posed by the virus.

 Amidst rumors and exaggeration, it’s easy to hear impending doom with every mosquito drone.
-Yes, there have been reported cases of Zika in Houston, but mostly these patients were infected with the virus whilst travelling outside the country.
+Yes, there have been reported cases of Zika in Houston, but mostly these patients were infected with the virus whilst traveling outside the country.

-Here are some important facts about the Zika virus to help you keep the risks in proportion and minimize your risk of infection.
+Here are some important facts about the Zika Virus to help you keep the risks in proportion and minimize your risk of infection.

 What Is The Zika Virus?

 Related to yellow fever, dengue, and West Nile virus, it’s an infection spread by mosquitoes.
 Most people who acquire the virus don’t even know they have it.
-Symptoms in the 20% or so of those who do feel an adverse effect include a rash, joint pain, fever or itchy eyes.
+Symptoms in the 20% or so of those who do feel an adverse effect include a rash, joint pain, fever, or itchy eyes.
 Of these, most recover without treatment within a few days.
-A few of those infected may develop Guillain Barre Syndrome that is an autoimmune condition causing paralysis or weakness in the limbs.
+A few of those infected may develop Guillain Barre Syndrome which is an autoimmune condition causing paralysis or weakness in the limbs.
 The greatest danger is to unborn babies, where the virus can cause microcephaly.
 This is a condition where babies are born with unusually small heads and sometimes damaged brains.

 The Zika virus is not the only cause of microcephaly, however, as it can also be caused by fetus infections such as German measles or toxoplasmosis which is a disease caused by parasites in cat feces or in contaminated, undercooked meat.
-Microcephaly can also be caused by malnourishment, diabetes or the consumption of alcohol.
+Microcephaly can also be caused by malnourishment, diabetes, or the consumption of alcohol.
 Because there are also other causes, instances of babies born with small heads cannot necessarily be blamed wholly on the Zika virus.

 Staying Safe in Houston